Assessment

 Myth: For small businesses, the business impact of a virtual queue remains too vague to justify investment.
 Unlike a direct sales tool, benefits are intangible and difficult to quantify.

-Collected data provides unprecedented visibility into activity: traffic peaks, average service time, abandonment rates by time slot.
+The bottom line is that collected data provides unprecedented visibility into activity.
 These insights enable schedule optimization, staff need anticipation, and offer adjustment to real demand.
+As shown in this Harvard Business Review study, providing pessimistic wait time estimates significantly improves customer satisfaction.

 The analytics dashboard becomes a strategic business intelligence tool, informing decisions beyond queue management.